KH2FM-Mods-Num/All-in-One/readme.md

-# All-in-One Crazycatz
+# All-in-One English

 Changes:
-- Offset and Remembrance & Tranquil synth icons fix
+- Remembrance & Tranquil synth icons fix
 - Model for Detection Saber and Frontier of Ultima
 - New "vanilla" stats as follows:
   - 3,1 Defender for FAKE